Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 A nursing student who drops an NC or NS prefix course must also drop the course with the corresponding course number.
 (For example, if a student drops NC 371, s/he must also drop NS 371; if the student drops NS 371, s/he must also drop NC 371.)

 A student who receives a grade below a “C” in an NC or NS prefix course may not continue in the nursing program.
 However, he/she may apply for readmission.
 Students desiring readmission must address a letter of petition to the Department of Nursing Student Affairs Committee prior to the requested date of enrollment, must meet all current criteria for admission, and must have completed requirements and prerequisites for the requested level of entry.
 Readmission is dependent on record review, program space, and evidence that successful progress can be made toward degree completion.
 Students receiving a failing grade in any NC (clinical) prefix course must repeat and pass that course prior to enrolling any other nursing course, and must simultaneously audit the corresponding NS (theory) prefix course, even if a passing grade was received in the NS prefix course.
-If a student fails a second NC or NS prefix course, he/she cannot continue in the nursing program and will not be eligible for admission at any time thereafter.
+If a student fails a second NC or NS prefix course, including a repeat of the previously failed course, he/she cannot continue in the nursing program and will not be eligible for admission at any time thereafter.

 Transfer Students.
 Admission of transfer students is on a competitive basis.
 Students who seek to be admitted by transfer must meet all University and department requirements, have completed all prerequisite courses, and must supply transcripts and course descriptions of previous coursework in nursing.